1All praise unto the Lord my Rock, who trains my hands for war;

 My fingers are well trained because the battle does endure.

-2He is my loving God, my strength, my fortress and stronghold,
+2He is my steadfast love, my strength, my fortress, and stronghold,

 My shield in whom I refuge take, subduing peoples bold.

 3Lord, what is man that You know him, or that You think of him;